 At left, , the prime destination for Ndi-Olu canoe-based traders: the stairways leading from the water to the Onitsha Main Market (wholly reconstructed in the late 1950s..
 The span of these concrete stairways (built in the 1950s to replace earthen ramps that tended to become very muddy) was designed to accommodate maximal seasonal flooding of the River (spanning some 35 feet in normal years; here, the river was considerably lower in July of 1962).
 Note the large cranes at the massive United Africa Company loading docks, prime real estate that the colonial government gave the “ancestors” of this company early in the 30th century, enabling them to control and dominate the economy of the entire area in many waysfrom around 1900 onward.

-We did not directly observe activities in and around the UAC to any detail, but this dock was the highest point on the River where shiops of substaniale draft could navigate year-round, so this dock on-loaded and off-loaded the bulkiest objects being regularly traded on the river.
+We did not directly observe activities in and around the UAC to any detail, but the UAC dock was the highest point on the River where ships of substaniale draft could navigate year-round, so this dock on-loaded and off-loaded the bulkiest objects being regularly traded on and off the river.

 Left, view of the Main Market building from the western end of New Market Road.
 Note the police kiosk for direceting traffic.
 At the right side of the image, note the S.C.O.A.
 Below right, the far end of the complex.

 Directly west of the Main Market, the U.A.C. headquarters looms across the sstreet where crods of opportunistic female traders show their petty wares.